kdwils/blog/content/posts/ci-and-argocd.md

 ### Docker

 My `k3s` cluster has a mix of different architectures in it.
 I have an intel nuc which is `amd64`, two 4th gen raspberry pis that are `arm64`, and an older 3rd gen raspberry pi that is `armhf`.
 This meant that I needed to be able to build images for all three different architectures or specify a `nodeSelector` in my manifests.
-I chose to learn how to build imags for multiple architectures.
+I chose to learn how to build images for multiple architectures.

 Docker has some cool github actions for images:

 * [metadata-action](https://github.com/docker/metadata-action) generates metadata for your images such as labels or tags.
-* [setup-qemu-action](https://github.com/docker/setup-qemu-action) sets up qemu for emulation.
+* [setup-qemu-action](https://github.com/docker/setup-qemu-action) sets up qemu for emulating operating systems.
 * [setup-buildx-action](https://github.com/docker/setup-buildx-action) sets up docker buildx for building the image.
-* [build-push-action](https://github.com/docker/build-push-action) can build your images and push the artifact to the registry you logged into earlier.
+* [build-push-action](https://github.com/docker/build-push-action) can build and push your image to the registry you logged into earlier.
 You can also input tags and labels from the metadata-action.

-{{< details "The combination of these actions is how I build my images." >}}
+{{< details "I use all of these actions in my workflow." >}}
 {{< highlight yaml >}}
 - name: Docker metadata
 id: meta